The Church of England Cemetery

 The once thriving cemetery ran into difficult in the 20th century, as burial space ran out and income fell.
 Like Key Hill, it was compulsorily purchased by Birmingham City Council and since the 1950s both cemeteries have been managed together.
 The sad loss of the chapel and boundary railings in the post-war period, along with the clearance and burial of memorial stones at this time are now much regretted.
 Many community stakeholders including the Friends and Jewellery Quarter Research Trust have worked hard to protect and improve the cemetery in recent years.

 The first stage of the restoration work at Warstone Lane was to reinstate the railings and repair the catacombs, and this phase of the project was completed in January 2020.
-Work on the pathways and drainage is ongoing.
-There will also be a new ‘Garden of Memory’ laid out, to mark the former site of the chapel and provide a new community space.
+Work on the pathways and drainage took place during 2020, but due to Covid-19 related delays, the new ‘Garden of Memory’ which was laid out, to mark the former site of the chapel and provide a new community space, was not completed until July 2021.